sodul/terraform-provider-clumio/docs/resources/policy.md

 ### Required

 - `name` (String) The name of the policy.
-- `operations` (Block Set, Min: 1) Each data source to be protected should have details provided in the list of operations.
+- `operations` (Block Set) Each data source to be protected should have details provided in the list of operations.
 These details include information such as how often to protect the data source, whether a backup window is desired, which type of protection to perform, etc. (see [below for nested schema](#nestedblock--operations))

 ### Optional